If You are Recently Widowed or Divorced and Are Online Dating, Your Match Could be a Scammer

 Difficulty meeting in person.

-If your relationship is long distance, scammers use that to their advantage to why they can’t meet.
-Even if you travel to where they claim to live, they always comes up with an excuse on why they can’t get together with you.
+If your relationship is long-distance, scammers use that to their advantage as to why they can’t meet.
+Even if you travel to where they claim to live, they always come up with an excuse for why they can’t get together with you.

 Guilt trip or “ghosting.”

 If you decline to “lend” money or suspect they are not what they seem, the scammer can become irate and make you feel guilty for accusing them or by not giving money.
 This usually results in them fabricating another situation that requires money.
 If you stand your ground on not giving money or you do send money to them, the scammer disappears, known as “ghosting”, by no longer contacting you and replying to any messages or calls.

 Prevent yourself from being scammed